 Prayer has been on my mind lately, mostly because I’ve been reading and studying much about it.
 (You should know that I am an eternal learner and am always exploring something or another in greater depths.)

 Today I would like to share with you some of the highlights of what I’ve learned about prayer and prayer journaling these past few weeks.
 I hope you enjoy it!

-Oh, and please know that most, but not all, of this information is from the book, Secrets of the Lost Mode of Prayer: The Hidden Power of Beauty, Blessings, Wisdom, and Hurt.
+Oh, and please know most but not all of this information is from the book, Secrets of the Lost Mode of Prayer: The Hidden Power of Beauty, Blessings, Wisdom, and Hurt.

 Prayer Journaling Tip #1 — Track the Types of Prayer You Use

-According to Gregg Braden, “modern prayer researches have identified four broad categories that are believed to encompass all the many ways that we pray.”
+According to Gregg Braden, “modern prayer researchers have identified four broad categories that are believed to encompass all the many ways that we pray.”
 They are:

 - Colloquial, or informal prayers

 - Petitionary prayers